samsquire/devops-schedule/README.md

 # devops-schedule

 You have a directed acyclic graph of processes that you can execute as a child process and you want to process the work with maximum parallelism.
 This repository orders the work that can be carried out simultaneously and in parallel.
-See my parallel-workers repository for an example of how to process the output of this schedule with parallelism.
+See my [parallel-worker](https://github.com/samsquire/parallel-workers) repository for an example of how to process the output of this schedule with parallelism.

 ## scheduler.js